EmoCAST: Emotional Talking Portrait via Emotive Text Description: Methodology

 \subsection{Emotive Text-to-Talking Head Dataset}

-The emotional talking head dataset is significantly smaller in scale compared to the extensive datasets of neutral talking head videos.
+The emotional talking head dataset is significantly smaller in scale compared to the extensive datasets of neutral talking head videos, as in Tab.~\ref{table:etth}.
 Furthermore, enabling fine-grained expression control via natural language necessitates datasets with detailed textual descriptions of emotional styles.
-To bridge these gaps, we introduce an Emotive Text-to-Talking Head (ETTH) dataset featuring both accurate expression labels and rich emotive textual descriptions.
-The videos in our dataset are sourced from the following works: MEAD \cite{kaisiyuan2020mead}, HDTF \cite{Zhang2021FlowguidedOT}, CelebV-HQ \cite{zhu2022celebvhq}, Hallo3 \cite{cui2024hallo3}.
+To bridge these gaps, we introduce an Emotive Text-to-Talking Head~(ETTH) dataset featuring both accurate expression labels and rich emotive textual descriptions.
+Thus, we label the following datasets MEAD~\cite{kaisiyuan2020mead}, HDTF~\cite{Zhang2021FlowguidedOT}, CelebV-HQ~\cite{zhu2022celebvhq}, Hallo3~\cite{cui2024hallo3} from emotional aspects.

-We then process the collected videos in three steps to meet our task requirements: lip synchronization filtering, emotion label annotation, and generation of emotive text prompts.
-For lip synchronization, we use SyncNet \cite{chung2017out} to obtain the Syn-C and Syn-D scores.
+In detail, we process the collected videos in three steps to meet our task requirements, including: lip synchronization filtering, emotion label annotation, and the generation of emotive text descriptions.
+For lip-sync, we use SyncNet~\cite{chung2017out} to obtain the Syn-C and Syn-D scores.
+This enables us to flexibly filter videos based on these metrics to meet diverse data requirements.
 Regarding emotion labels, we directly utilize the dataset-provided labels for the lab-collected MEAD videos.
-In the case of Hallo3 and CelebV-HQ, we employ Emotion-FAN \cite{meng2019frame} that is fine-tuned on MEAD to generate abstract emotion labels and associated intensity values.
-To generate emotional text prompts, we refer to MMHead \cite{wu2024mmhead} to obtain textual descriptions of emotional styles based on the video's abstract emotion label.
+In the case of Hallo3 and CelebV-HQ, we employ Emotion-FAN~\cite{meng2019frame} that is fine-tuned on MEAD to generate abstract emotion labels and associated intensity values.
+To generate emotional text prompts, we refer to MMHead \cite{wu2024mmhead} by providing ChatGPT with the video's abstract emotion label, enabling it to generate textual scene descriptions that evoke the target emotion.
 The statistics of our ETTH dataset are detailed in Table \ref{table:etth}.
 Our dataset encompasses a diverse range of speaker identities and includes comprehensive facial expression annotations.
+More details of the ETTH dataset are provided in the supplement.